ncbi/elastic-blast-docs/docs/source/quickstart.rst

 Clean up
 --------
 This step is **critical**, please do not omit it, even if you ran Ctrl-C when starting ElasticBLAST.
-If your cluster stays up, this will accrue charges from your cloue provider.
+If your cluster stays up, you will accrue charges from your cloud provider.
 It is also recommended each time you start a new ElasticBLAST search.

 .. code-block:: bash